CMAP-REPOS/LUI-wiki/1200_Commercial.md

         to have many offices and no docks, then it’s probably an **office building** for the publishing company and no actual publishing is going on at that site.

--   ''Q: The parcel in red in the photo below has a county usecode of 517 (One Story Commercial Building) and it has been coded as Urban Mix as part of a thematic coding process.
+-   *Q: The parcel in red in the photo below has a county usecode of 517 (One Story Commercial Building) and it has been coded as Urban Mix as part of a thematic coding process.
 However, Google Maps street view and D&B indicate that this is a professional building